 If you can create your own promotions, and link to your own lead capture pages, webinar registration pages, sales letters, and own unique content, then I believe that you will be much less likely to notice any negative impact.

-The cool part, is that you can finally focus on promoting your own stuff, which is always a worthy endeavor, right?
+The cool part, is that you can finally focus on promoting your own stuff, and your own funnels, which is always a worthy endeavor, right?

 At least, for right now.